l-atelier-des-chercheurs/dodoc/README.md

 Each folder and each file have a "$status" property, which defines who can list them using getFolders or getFiles:

-- by default, it is set to **invisible**.
+- by default, it is set to **private**.
 This folder will only be listed by their respective authors and instance admins.
 - if set to anything else, all calls will list this folder publicly (editing is still restricted to authors)

 If a folder has a $password, then this ressource and its content can only be edited by persons that are logged in to this folder using its password.